The Middle Layer

 In the middle of a paved square, an Eiffel tower has been erected.
 Wide, leafy boulevards have been built, interspersed with fountains, bubbling around statues of gallivanting horses.
 There is washing fluttering from wrought-iron balconies, and cheerful yellow umbrellas shading street-side cafes.
 Rows of rendered terraces, all picturesquely alike, sport banners - they advertise Ho Fun at half price.
 This is Tianducheng, China, where newly-weds pose for pictures with the Eiffel tower against the skyline and construction workers push wheelbarrows full of slate roofing tiles.
 They are building the Paris of the East – replicating the built forms of a foreign urban environment half the world away, in the hope that economic aspirants and wedding parties alike will image themselves and their memories in a landscape of superficial novelty.
 As an economic project, Tianducheng has failed – a city built for 10,000 in which only 1,000 live.
 It is testimony to the calloused digital skin of Paris, strong enough to shape an urban landscape half the world away.
 It demonstrates, in bordered shop fronts and vacant blocks, the foibles of crafting first a city’s image and then expecting people and vitality to flow in.
 1972 was the year in which Alison and Peter Smithson constructed the (notoriously unsuccessful) estate of Robin Hood Gardens as an exemplar of healthy and pure existence, a conversion-call to the Modernist way of life.
 Tianducheng preaches cultural sophistication and economic mobility – yet the design methodology is similar in its imposing approach.

 Across the ocean from Tianducheng, there is a shopping centre in which hawkers sell pigs feet, lotus paste, and white powder under a sign that reads ‘rhinoceros horn’.
 Children gather around a table and sticky their fingers with paper and glue, making fans printed with the face of K-Pop stars.
 Bag-laden shoppers clutch cups of bubble tea, and a young mother snaps a picture of a sign in a window; “We are Hiring – Cantonese/Mandarin speaking”.
 This is Box Hill Shopping Mall, in Melbourne, Australia; a suburb where 47 per cent of households speak something other than English at home, and over half of residents were the first of their family born on Australian soil (Australian Bureau of Statistics, 2016).
 Attracted by high quality education, larger land parcels, clean air and lighter competition for skilled jobs – people have moved their lives from North East Asia to Melbourne and Sydney (and all other Australian capital cities, although with lower intensity) in increasing numbers since the late 1980s.
 A pattern repeated in urban environments around the world, populations from contrasting landscapes bring with them practices and products of comfort and familiarity, until an image of someplace like Box Hill in Melbourne could act as a semiotic sign for Hong Kong, or Beijing.
-Yet Melbourne is neither of these two great cities – as Tianducheng is not Paris; rather the physical skin of contemporary cities is shaped by their specific means of layering contrasting practices and artefacts – purchase some rhinoceros horn after an espresso coffee, eat pigs’ feet from an oily plastic bag under the shade of a Eucalyptus tree.
+Yet Melbourne is neither of these two great cities – as Tianducheng is not Paris; rather the physical skin of contemporary cities is shaped by their specific means of layering contrasting practices and artifacts – purchase some rhinoceros horn after an espresso coffee, eat pigs’ feet from an oily plastic bag under the shade of a Eucalyptus tree.
 There is now a little piece of every city in every city.

 People are migratory creatures who have built faster and faster methods to send their bodies, their money, their voices, their messages, and their data across the Earth.
 Where does any one thing actually come from?
 Composited of multiple parts, each the product of techniques and minds that are themselves the results of cross-pollination between geographies, time zones, and languages – the search for origins is never absolute.
 As people are defined by the proliferation through time and space of their behaviours and effects, so too are objects and cities – hence the rise of spaces, products, and practices that are crafted in the ceaseless factory of global functioning.
 Every city, with pieces of every culture and semiotic system found within, are produced through global production lines – but there is also the Everycity.
 Airports.
 Shopping Malls.
 Starbucks.
 Metros.
 Trade Centers.
 With universal codes of conduct and operations dependent upon constant movement, scholars in the vein of anthropologist Marc Augé have labelled these sites ‘non-spaces’, their spatial qualities erased as a result of disconnection from localised geographies.
 However – as thoroughfares and bridges between populations and economies, these sites are in fact the physically spatialised skin of an Everycity – a place defined through its hypermobility and stretched between the world’s urban environments.
 It is the specificity of how the Everycity functions that imbues its skin with character and culture – and while the skin of the Everycity today is far from porous (the particles that enter most easily are gilded with wealth and educational accomplishment), there are new ways that the Everycity’s skin is stretching and flaking.